dmcneil/pagetience/README.md

 ## Notes/Todo/Issues
 ### IMPORTANT
-Currently, this gem only works with the [page-object](https://github.com/cheezy/page-object)gem.
+Currently, this gem only works with the [page-object](https://github.com/cheezy/page-object) gem.
 It's a high priority to make working with other page object/webdriver libraries easier.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/dmcneil/pagetience.